King Again: Hernandez starts strong as M's top Indians 2-1 - Philly

 Hernandez became just the seventh pitcher to start at least 10 straight opening days, and he got off to a strong start against one of the best teams in the American League.
-Hernandez allowed two hits in 5 1/3 innings, only being pulled due to a limited pitch count after being hit by a line drive during spring training and missing some time.
+Hernandez allowed two hits in 5 1/3 innings, only being pulled due to a limited pitch count.
+His spring training was truncated after being hit by a line drive and missing some time.

+He has seven opening day wins, tied with Randy Johnson, Tom Seaver and Jimmy Key for fourth most.

+"Can't say enough about the job Felix did tonight.
+Limited work in spring training and compete like that.
+Really stayed with the game plan.
+His curveball was outstanding all night," Seattle manager Scott Servais said.

 Hernandez (1-0) was given an early jolt from Cruz, who picked up where 2017 left off.
 After hitting 39 home runs last year, Cruz hit the first pitch he saw from Corey Kluber (0-1) over the center field fence for an early 2-0 lead.
 The 88 mph cutter stayed in the middle of the plate, and Cruz didn't miss.